 Historic Preservation Commission

 The Historic Preservation Commission consists of seven members appointed by the Mayor with the consent of the Board of Aldermen.
 Two members (1 each) shall be from the Board of Aldermen and the Planning Commission.
 Of the remaining five (5) members, 1 or more shall be a resident and/or business owner in each locally designated historic district or conservation district or an owner /resident of a locally designated landmark.
 All Commission members must have a demonstrated interest, competence or knowledge in historic preservation.
 All commission member terms of office are three years in length.
-Below are the current Historic Preservation Commission members.
+Current Historic Preservation Commission members are:

 Grandview Historic/Conservation Districts Map